Surrogacy: What is cycling?

 Our staff consists of past Gestational Surrogates and Egg Donors.
-It means that we understand your concerns, comments, and questions related to Surrogacy Process.
+It means that we understand your concerns, comments, and questions related to the surrogacy process.
 We have been there, and we want to advise and guide you through each and every step of the way.

-With Physician’s Surrogacy, an escrow account will be holding the compensation for the surrogacy mother.
+With Physician’s Surrogacy maintains complete transparency about how much Surrogate Mothers get paid. an escrow account will be holding the compensation for the Gestational Surrogate.
 We also ensure that the Intended Parent’s permission is not needful to pay or reimburse our Surrogate Mothers.